Quantum speed limits on operator flows and correlation functions: Bounds on the Quantum Fisher Information

+where $O$ is the operator that generates the transformation whose parameter is to be estimated, $H$ is the Hamiltonian of the system, and the expectation value is taken with respect to the corresponding thermal state at temperature $T$.

 Let us finally note that, in this framework, the standard bounds \eqref{bound-susc1} and \eqref{bound-susc-Bog} given by the Heisenberg and Bogoliubov inequalities are divergent, due to the divergence of $ \operatorname{csch}(x)$ for $x\to 0$.
 Conversely, the time-linear dependence introduced by the QSL approach guarantees the convergence of the integral, yielding a finite upper bound on the quantum Fisher information.
-Making use of the celebrated Cramer-Rao bound $(\Delta \theta)^2 \geq (MF_Q)^{-1}$, Eq.~\eqref{bound-Fish} results in a lower bound on the variance of the parameter $\theta$ for $M$ independent measurements \beq (\Delta \theta)^2 \geq \frac{k_BT}{4} \frac{1}{\braket{O\{ H-E_0,O\}}}. \eeq The precision can be enhanced by decreasing the temperature and by considering operators that develop stronger autocorrelations, since these lower bound (e.g.,~through Eq.\eqref{Autocorr-Im}) the thermal correlation function $\braket{O\{ H-E_0,O\}}$ appearing at the denominator.
+Making use of the celebrated Cramer-Rao bound $(\Delta \theta)^2 \geq (MF_Q)^{-1}$, Eq.~\eqref{bound-Fish} results in a lower bound on the variance of the parameter $\theta$ for $M$ independent measurements